 “It shakes the windows and the house,” says resident Christy Happ, “We worry about the windows being broken.
 I feel it through the house.”
 Some of our social media subscribers asked why they felt a quick jolt and rattle of windows that was unlike the rocking, rolling, and swaying they associate with earthquakes.

 Anything that shakes the ground generates seismic waves that are detected by seismometers, and the Alaska Earthquake Center monitors such activity 24/7.
 “We routinely record mining blasts,” says Natalia Ruppert, senior scientist with the Earthquake Center.
 In fact, if you pull up the legend for the interactive map on the Earthquake Center’s website, you will see that analysts categorize seismic activity in Alaska into earthquakes, landslides, explosions, and glacial and volcanic events (Figure 1).
-What these all have in common is that they are much more likely to happen right at Earth’s surface than an earthquake, which results from slip along a fault that penetrates deep into the crust.
+What the latter four have in common is that they are much more likely to happen right at Earth’s surface than an earthquake, which results from slip along a fault that penetrates deep into the crust.

 In addition to being right at the ground surface, “mining blasts generate seismic waves that look different from earthquake waves,” says Ruppert.
 All types of ground shaking form the same type of compressional seismic (or P) waves that travel through the earth.
 Ground-surface explosions also generate a hallmark shock wave from the sudden gust of compressed air.
 This wave, which rattles neighborhood windows, also travels along the air–ground interface, slower than the P-waves.
 The shock wave has a sharp onset because of the sudden change in atmospheric pressure that the explosion generates, and it also dissipates quickly in the ground.
 Together the two wave types create a distinctive couplet in the seismic record (Figure 2).